Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-07-20-Bag-of-Embeddings_for_Text_Classification.md

 ---

-This is a brief summary of paper for me to study and arrange it, [Bag-of-Embeddings for Text Classification.
-Jin et al. IJCAI 2016](https://dl.acm.org/doi/10.5555/3060832.3061016) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [Bag-of-Embeddings for Text Classification (Jin et al., IJCAI 2016)](https://dl.acm.org/doi/10.5555/3060832.3061016) I read and studied.
 {% include MathJax.html %}

 They thought One useful feature beyond bag-of-words as bag-of-ngrams.